dennisXZX/react-native-countdown/README.md

 Powered by React Native, Expo

 #### Steps
-- run `npm install` to install dependencies
+- `npm install` to install dependencies
-- run `expo start` to launch the app
+- `expo start` to launch the app
-- run `json-server db.json --watch` to run the local API server
+- `json-server mock/db.json --watch` to launch the local API server